 According to the Annual fuel poverty statistics report, 13.4%* of households in England were deemed to be living in fuel poverty in 2019.

 A household is classed as being in fuel poverty if the household’s energy efficiency rating is Band D or below and their disposable income is below the poverty line.

 The government fuel poverty target is to ensure that as many fuel poor homes achieve a minimum energy efficiency rating of Band C by 2030, with a focus on the installation of energy efficiency measures including insulation and boiler replacements.

 The government are looking to tackle fuel poverty through energy efficiency initiatives.
-One initiative, is the Energy Company Obligation, otherwise known as ECO.
+One initiative, is the Energy Company Obligation, otherwise known as ECO4.
 The Energy Company Obligation is designed to help save money on householder’s energy bills, reduce carbon emissions, and help the environment.

 The Energy Company Obligation is an obligation placed by the government on to the energy companies to provide funding to qualifying households, for energy efficiency measures such as boiler replacements and insulation.

 How do I qualify for funding?

 If you are a low-income household on certain means-tested benefits and credits, you may be eligible for funding through the Energy Company Obligation.